praveen576232/date_picker-widget/README.md

 ## How to use #

-Simply create a SlideUp widget, and pass the required params:
+Simply create a CustomTimePicker widget, and pass the required params:

 ```bash
     CustomTimePicker(